rancher/rke2/developer-docs/upgrading_kubernetes.md

 * Enter the desired version into the "Tag version" box.
     * Example tag: `v1.18.13+rke2r1.testing.0`
     * The first part of the tag here must match the tag created in the RKE2 repo.

+### Updating Channel Server

+After all of the builds are complete and QA has signed off on the release, we need to update the channel server.
+This is done by editng the `channels.yaml` file at the root of the [rke2](https://github.com/rancher/rke2) repository.

+* Update the line: `latest: <release>` to be the recent release. e.g. `v1.18.13+rke2r1`.
+* Verify updated in the JSON output from a call [here](https://update.rke2.io/).